shivam-patel-123/email-marketing-system/README.md

 }
 ```

-`NOTE:` As you can see above, we have three objects for development, test and production environment. `env` is used to send the active environment.
+`NOTE:` As you can see above, we have three objects for development, test and production environment. `env` is used to set the active environment.

 -   Run the application with below command: